aenahr/uTutor/README.md

 ### Installation

 uTutor is available only to android users who have Android 5.1 (Lollipop) or above.
 Installation is available by forking this repository and opening project file in Android Studio; must have Android Studio Version 3.0.0 to correctly sync with gradle.
-Download will be available through the Google Playstore soon.
+Download will be available through the Google PlayStore soon.

 ### What are the components?